webcomics/pywine/README.md

 ## Older Python versions

-If you need older Python versions for some reason (for example to support Windows 7), there are currently tags for the following Python branches:
+If you need older Python versions for some reason, there are currently tags for the following Python branches:

  * Python 3.11.x: `tobix/pywine:3.11`
  * Python 3.10.x: `tobix/pywine:3.10`
- * Python 3.9.x: `tobix/pywine:3.9`
- * Python 3.8.x: `tobix/pywine:3.8`
- * Python 3.7.x: `tobix/pywine:3.7`

 Older branches might be out-of-date.
 Please create an [issue](https://github.com/webcomics/pywine/issues/new/choose) if you need any